jsonh-org/Jsonh/README.md

 #### Versioning

-JSONH uses a versioning system to ensure any changes to the syntax are properly documented.
+JSONH uses a versioning system to ensure significant changes to the syntax are properly documented.

 Implementations may support one or more versions of JSONH.

+### Recommendations

+The JSONH format is designed to be flexible, so you are free to ignore any usage recommendations.

+Nevertheless, the following practices are recommended:
+- Use UTF-8 encoding (see [UTF-8 Everywhere](http://utf8everywhere.org)).
+- Use UNIX-style line endings (`\n`).

 ### Contributing